Planning and enforcement

 We are required to make certain information about planning related applications available to the public, we cannot guarantee that all the information you provide will remain confidential.

-A lot of information about planning related applications must be retained indefinitely (this is required by law) but public comments and objections will only be retained for twelve months after the date of the decision unless an appeal is lodged.
+A lot of information about planning related applications must be retained indefinitely (this is required by law)

 |Who we share your personal data with|